-2. Liquitex Professional Heavy Body Acrylic Paint Classic Set – Best for Artists
+2. Liquitex Professional Heavy Body Acrylic Paint Classic Set – Best Pro Acrylic Paint for Rocks

 Each package comes in a box with a window allowing you to see the tubes and their colors.
 Each tube will also contain 2oz of acrylic paint.
 And since this comes in a tube, you can get every last drop, which lets you get the most out of your money.
 The Classic Set consists of colors used in the basic palette.
 Before we move on, here are the 12 colors included with the Classic Set:

 - Phthalocyanine Green